syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

    - Improved verification process to ensure successful deployments
    - Leverages Vercel's build system to handle the web app build process

+## Vercel Deployment Workspace Package Fix

+We've updated the Vercel deployment configuration to properly handle workspace packages in our monorepo structure.
+This fixes the "Module not found" errors for `@supply-chain-system/ui` and `@supply-chain-system/shared` during the Vercel build process.

+### Key Changes:

+1. **Created a Deployment Preparation Script**:

+   - Added `scripts/prepare-vercel-deploy.js` to handle the workspace package preparation
+   - This script builds all workspace packages and copies them to the web app's `node_modules` directory
+   - Ensures that all required packages are available during the Vercel build process

+2. **Updated Vercel Configuration**:

+   - Modified `vercel.json` to use the new preparation script in the build command
+   - Simplified the build process by delegating workspace package handling to the script
+   - Ensured proper exports configuration in workspace package.json files

+3. **Enhanced Package Configurations**:
+   - Updated `packages/shared/package.json` and `packages/ui/package.json` to include proper exports configuration
+   - Added explicit types exports to improve TypeScript integration
+   - Ensured that all necessary files are included in the package distribution

+This approach allows us to maintain our monorepo structure while deploying the web app to Vercel, which doesn't natively support workspace packages.
+The preparation script builds all required packages and makes them available to the web app during the build process, eliminating the "Module not found" errors.

 ## Build Workflow Details

 The new build workflow: